-11 "Successful agro-processors will be engaged to serve as a nucleus, linked to farmers who sell their produce to the processor" (MoFPED, 2019).
+&lt;sup>11 "Successful agro-processors will be engaged to serve as a nucleus, linked to farmers who sell their produce to the processor" (MoFPED, 2019).

-has, from most perspectives, been highly successful and plans have been drawn up to replicate it in other areas - Buvuma, for example, where a 5,000ha nucleus estate with associated smallholder oil palm producers is to be established.
+Perhaps the best know example of this model in Uganda is the Kalangala Oil Palm scheme which has been operating for the past 15 years.
+It involves a large nucleus farm together with a number of smallholder outgrowers collectively producing large volumes of oil palm which is processed in the mill adjacent to the farm on Kalangala Island, before being shipped to the mainland for further processing and bottling.
+This 'concept' has, from most perspectives, been highly successful and plans have been drawn up to replicate it in other areas - Buvuma, for example, where a 5,000ha nucleus estate with associated smallholder oil palm producers is to be established.
 The NE/SO model has also been used to promote smallholder development of cash crops in a number of countries, such as Papua New Guinea, Indonesia and Cote d'Ivoire.